jamestbrown5/2018_Notebook/2018_Notebook.md

 #### **Husbandry**
 1. Checked Larvae for health and checked incubators for environmental conditions
+  * Larvae trays innoculated by latent mold: some larvae lost

 #### **Respirometry**
 1. Larvae weighed and loaded into a 5mL syringe